edmontongo/edmontongo.org/_posts/2014-01-27-first-meetup.md

 Concurrency is a way of structuring code that can enable parallel execution.
 After a number of seemingly silly examples, Rob Pike wraps up with a complete load balancer written in Go.

-*The load balance code will be available to examine, run and discuss after the video.
+*The load balancer code will be available to examine, run and discuss after the video.
 The example is fairly advanced, but the principals can be understood by all.*

 *Popcorn and beverages to be provided.*